• Skip to primary navigation

 Ways to prepare a pumpkin for baking

-Roast pumpkin; cut pumpkin into ¼ and de-seed, place in a roasting tray and cover with foil, bake at 200°C/180°C Fan for at least 60 mins (depending on size of pumpkin).
-Remove and cool, once cooled scoop out the cooked soft flesh and use of freeze for later.
+Roast pumpkin; cut the pumpkin into ¼ and de-seed, place in a roasting tray and cover with foil, bake at 200°C | 180°C Fan | 400°F | Gas 6 for at least 60 mins (depending on size of pumpkin).
+Remove and cool, once cooled scoop out the cooked soft flesh and use immediately or freeze for later.

-Boiled pumpkin; peel and cut pumpkin removing all seeds.
+Boiled pumpkin; peel and cut the pumpkin removing all seeds.
 Chop and add to a big pan of water, boil until tender.
 Drain pumpkin and leave over the sink to ensure all excess liquids run away.
 Pop into a blender and puree, as above use or freeze.

 Steamed pumpkin; as above really but you steam it!